kcvinker/Winforms/README.md

 ![image](https://user-images.githubusercontent.com/8840907/211176545-f8cc8e0b-e420-4067-b9c2-452e851e4ea4.png)

 See the changes ?.
+When I wrote this library, I don't have access to Windows 11.
+Six months later, I got my new laptop with Win 11.
+After a few days, I just ran some sample code and noticed that text box is looking weird.
+And after spending a few hours, I found the reason.
+I handled the WM_CTLCOLREDIT message wrongly.
+But at that time, I don;t have enough time to alter the code.
+So I postponed the task.

 ComboBox improved:

 Old combo box module was a spaghetti code.
 Later I did the same ui library project in D & Python.
 Then I have realized that this could have been done without any complexity.
 So now, I completely re-Arranged the module and made it as simple as possible.
 I think I removed 100+ lines of code.